LeaVerou/htest/docs/define/README.md

 - If the value is an `Error` subclass, the error thrown *also* needs to be an instance of that class.
 - If the value is a function, the function *also* needs to return a truthy value when called with the error thrown as its only argument.

+You can use `throws: false` to ensure the test passes as long as it doesn't throw an error, regardless of what value it returns.

 ### Time-based criteria (`maxTime`, `maxTimeAsync`)

 The time a test took is always measured and displayed anyway.